 English Royal Navy remains a top color trend in the world today.
 It was Shaw’s color of the year for 2014, and it’s still going strong.
 Navy is a classic in every way.
 It offers timeless appeal.
 Think about it, the navy blazer is second only to the little black dress in terms of classic, effortless, style.
 And in your home, navy can offer the same universal appeal.
 Dressed up or down, navy can stylishly anchor a room in much the same way as black or a deep, chocolate brown.

 Indian Ocean Teal is another color we love.
 It’s a deeper dive into the water colors that have made such a splash in today’s home décor.
 (Two water references in one sentence.
 Impressive, huh?)
 Actually, this rich color can serve as a bridge color between the cool, barely-there water colors so prevalent in homes today and the dark tones of always-classic navy.
 Notice how this rich color combines beautifully with navy in this lovely dining room.

 British Racing Green

 British Racing Green, a close kin to English Royal Navy, is another color that never seems to be out of style.
 It’s not only a classic, but is enjoying a renaissance as one of today’s top choices.
 Like the English roadsters often painted this timeless color, British Racing Green can be a playful, preppy, youthful addition or accent in your home.

-And finally, Coral is truly one of the IT colors of 2015.
+And finally, Coral is truly one of the IT colors.
 You see it in fashion, you see it in art, and you definitely see it in homes.
 Small splashes of this vibrant color can instantly liven a room.
-Unlike popular corals of the past, the trend in 2015 is redder in hue, deep and rich and bold.
+Unlike popular corals of the past, the trend today is redder in hue, deep and rich and bold.